Associate Head Coach

 Katie Wilson, a veteran prep head coach in the Seattle, Washington area, joined the University of Notre Dame volleyball program as an assistant coach in April 2015.

-She enters her third year with the program in 2017.
-Wilson helped the Irish improve from a 7-25 record in 2015 to a mark of 22-10 in 2016, the biggest turnaround in the ACC for that season.
+Wilson also helped the Irish improve from a 7-25 record in 2015 to a mark of 22-10 in 2016, the biggest turnaround in the ACC for that season.
+Wilson’s efforts also helped Notre Dame earn its 19th NCAA Tournament appearance in 2017.

 Wilson, who led Lakeside School in Seattle to its highest state finish in school history in 2014, boasts a wealth of experience from the high school and club ranks and has a proven track record of rebuilding programs.